Buffalo Bulls men's basketball

 The Buffalo Bulls men's basketball team represents the University at Buffalo in Buffalo, New York, United States.
 The team currently competes in the National Collegiate Athletic Association (NCAA) at the Division I level as a member of the Mid-American Conference (MAC) East Division.
 Buffalo began play in 1915 and joined the MAC in 1998.
 They won their first MAC East Division title in 2009, and won a third MAC East Division title in 2015 along with their first outright MAC Regular-Season championship and first MAC Tournament title to earn the program's first bid to the NCAA Division I men's basketball tournament.
 The Bulls also have six appearances in the NCAA College Division Basketball Championship between 1957 and 1965 and two appearances in the National Invitation Tournament (NIT).
 Their head coach position was filled on March 30, 2023 when Buffalo hired Villanova associate head coach George Halcovage.

+History

+Men's basketball teams representing the University at Buffalo date back to at least December 1, 1905 when the Buffalo Bisons played in front of a crowd of 400 in Buffalo, losing 27–23 to Cornell University.
+Their first known win came in their following game against Tonawanda High School in the high school's gym.
+Their first known win against a fellow college basketball team came in the first game of the following season against Cornell at a roller rink.

+In 1915, an official basketball program was launched with the full support of the university amid an athletic revival that saw the rebirth of the football team in the same year.
+Art Powell of the University of Rochester was hired as head coach for the inaugural season.
+The team practiced at a Turn-Verein building and played its home games at a Fraternal Order Orioles hall.

+Although the university did not officially change its athletics teams' names from Bisons to Bulls until 1931, the basketball team was referred to as the Bulls in newspaper coverage as early as 1926.